Thalpy/AI-discord-bot/README.md

 ```
 discord_bot_free.py can be used too, but it's pretty bad.
 Come back later.

+## Adding the bot to your server

+- Go to the Discord Developer Portal website: https://discord.com/developers/applications/
+- Click on your bot
+- Click on bot on the left hand side
+- Heehoo funny 2FA
+- Click Add Bot
+- Click bot and application.read (I think??)
+- In Bot Permissions which should turn up click Send Messages and Read Message History
+- Copy the link and paste it into your browser
+- Add it to your server
+- I don't recommend making it public if the bot is using openai cause you might get charged a ton

 Enjoy!
 No warranties or anything like that.
 Feel free to fork and make your own version, just credit thanks!